bergziege/XPlaneLauncher/README.md

   - with thumbnail if available as *_icon11.png file within the livery folder
 - show plane positions on openstreetmap
 - planes are selectable and synced in list and map view
-- define target for each plane
+- define routes for each plane
-- show targets for all planes on the map
+- show targets/routes for all planes on the map
 - start x-plane with the selected plane on the last known position (saved .sit file from the script)

 ### What its NOT doing (yet)